avo-hq/docs.avohq.io/docs/2.0/resources.md

 # Resource options

-Avo effortlessly empowers you to build a full admin dashboard for your Ruby on Rails application.
+Avo effortlessly empowers you to build an entire customer-facing interface for your Ruby on Rails application.
 One of the most powerful features is how easy you can administer your database records.

-Similarly to how you configure your database layer using Rails models, Avo uses `Resource` files.
+Similar to how you configure your database layer using Rails models, Avo uses `Resource` files.
 Each resource maps out one of your models.
-There can be multiple eesource associated to the same model.
+There can be multiple resources associated to the same model.

 All resources are located in the `app/avo/resources` directory.
-Resources can't be namespaced yet so they all need to be in the root level of that directory.
+Unfortunately, resources can't be namespaced yet, so they all need to be in the root level of that directory.

 ## Defining Resources